-Employment for pipefitters can include utility companies, gas plants, hospitals, chemical plants, oil refineries, building companies, heating and air ventilation companies, and construction firms.
+According to TLC President, Tony Chamoun, the school has helped place pipefitters in a wide range of venues, including: utility companies, gas plants, hospitals, chemical plants, oil refineries, building companies, heating and air ventilation companies, and construction firms.
 Work is done both indoors and outdoors, depending on the project itself.
 Pipefitters may spend some time at the installation location but will spend far more time manipulating and creating the pipes than working at the actual installation location.

 Pipefitters are also known as:

 Licensed Pipefitter Journeyman Pipefitter Journeyman Pipe Fitter Steamfitter